7db9a/lsk/README.md

 ### Testing

-At the moment, some tests must be ran on host while others in docker. ls-key's tests simulates keyboard input and I can't figure out how to do that in docker.
+At the moment, some tests must be ran on host while others in docker. lsk's tests simulates keyboard input and I can't figure out how to do that in docker.

 **Run tests for host or docker**